 Customer feedback can help discover industry trends just as they emerge or find new potential areas for growth.
 And monitoring and analyzing online reviews, forums, and social media feedback can go beyond just what your customers are saying about your brand and help you perform competitive research to get a leg up on the competition.

-Product teams before launching a new product:
+Get insights before launching a new product:

 No matter the area within your business or your business’s particular area of expertise, a customer feedback loop will help you find customer pain points and sectors you can strengthen or improve.